ANZAC Bridge - Sydney

 A four metre bronze statue of an Australian World War 1 Digger was placed on the western end monument on the 25th April 2000.

-A handful of sand from Gallipoli rests under the foot of the digger as a permanent connection with comrades who fell and remain at the Gallipoli Battlefield in Turkey.
-6.
+A handful of sand from the Ari Burnu beach at Gallipoli rests under the foot of the digger as a permanent connection with comrades who fell and remain at the Gallipoli battlefield in Turkey 6.

 The statue, funded by the NSW state government, was designed by New Zealand born artist Alan Somerville.

-On the 16th June 2007, New Zealand Prime Minister Helen Clark and New South Wales Premier Morris Iemma announced a statue of a New Zealand World War 1 soldier will be placed on the south western approach across from the Australian soldier.
-Alan Somerville will again be the designer.
-Read the New Zealand Herald story and the Sydney Morning Herald story.
+On the 16th June 2007, New Zealand Prime Minister Helen Clark and New South Wales Premier Morris Iemma announced a statue of a New Zealand World War 1 soldier would be placed on the south western approach across from the Australian soldier with again Alan Somerville as the designer.

-The New Zealand soldier statue was formally unveiled by New Zealand Prime Minister Helen Clark and New South Wales Premier Morris Iemma on 27th April 2008.
+The New Zealand soldier statue was formally unveiled by Prime Minister Helen Clark and Premier Morris Iemma at a ceremony held on 27th April 2008.
+Unfortunately the public were not permitted to attend the ceremony.

 The new statue now faces the Australian digger who has been standing on the western end of the bridge since 2000.
 Prime Minister Clark said the Australian digger has now been joined by his mate.
 "Symbolising the extraordinary and close friendship between New Zealand and Australia"